lundeen-bryan/ChatGPT_conversations/prompts/prompt_rubric.md

 # Prompt Rubric

 Can you rate a prompt using the following ChatGPT grading rubric for grading user prompts?
+Use the following table as a rubric.

 | Criteria | Description | Maximum Points | Rating | Letter Grade |
 | -------- | -----------| --------------| ------ | ------------ |